DJTwitch/DJTwitchApp/README.md

 http://DJTwitch.github.io

 Files
 * DJTwitch.py - the main app python file
 * settings.txt - the config for the app

 Settings.txt
 =============
 [Settings]

-HOST = irc.twitch.tv
+HOST = irc.twitch.tv (you can put other irc servers as well)

 PORT = 6667